VMware vSphere 6.0 is the platform businesses depend on to deploy,

 manage and run their virtualized Windows and Linux workloads.

 In this course

-This course covers four major topics that all vSphere 6 vCenter administrators must know:
+This course covers one topic that all vSphere 6 vCenter administrators must know:

-The skills you will acquire in this course will help make you a more effective vSphere 6 administrator.
+The skills you will acquire in this course will help you complete your server consolidation project and make you a more effective vSphere 6 administrator.